lamebrowndev/lamebrowndev/README.md

 ## 👨‍💻 About Me

-I'm **Salman**, a computer science graduate and software engineer with a strong interest in building **high-quality systems**, understanding **how things work at a deeper level**, and exploring problems across the full spectrum of computing—from **algorithms and systems design** to **intelligent software and user-centered experiences**.
+I'm **Salman**, a computer science graduate and software engineer with a strong interest in building **high-quality systems**, understanding **how things work at a deeper level**, and exploring problems across the full spectrum of computing,from **algorithms and systems design** to **intelligent software and user-centered experiences**.

 My background spans full-stack engineering, applied AI, distributed systems, and scalable backend development.
 Over time, I’ve grown passionate about **research-oriented problem solving**, especially in areas that combine theory, systems, and real-world applications.